WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Proposed Method

-Despite the features of infrared modality are accommodated to RGB modality so far, we argue that the aim of multimodal fusion for multispectral pedestrian detection is to adaptively amplify complementary features of pedestrians which are semantically similar across different modalities.
-Instead of numerically complementary feature extraction in prior works, we propose Semantical Rearranging Fusion (SRF) layer which leverages inherent crossmodal spatial consistency and transfers semantically complementary infrared features in relevant local regions to complement the corresponding RGB features.
+Despite the features of infrared modality are accommodated to RGB modality so far, the features further need to adaptively amplify complementary information of pedestrians which are semantically similar across different modalities.
+Instead of numerically complementary feature extraction in prior works, we propose Semantic Rearranging Fusion (SRF) layer for semantic-aware fusion.
+SRF leverages inherent crossmodal spatial consistency and transfers semantically complementary infrared features in relevant local regions to complement the input multimodal representation, further recalling reliable pedestrian features from infrared modality.